 Difference between Deterministic and Stochastic Algorithms

-The term algorithm is often used when IT people don’t want to explain how something works in detail.
-It is commonly used as a wrapper term for all the enigmatic things going on in software applications.
+The word algorithm is often used as a vague label for the processes behind software.
+In precise terms, however, an algorithm is simply a defined procedure for solving a problem or performing a computation.
 This article demystifies the concept by providing a definition of what an algorithm is and exploring the key differences between deterministic and stochastic (or probabilistic) algorithm designs.

 What is an Algorithm